Troops3/ECE298/docs/info.md

 To test, set the address and corresponding inputs to desired values.
 Clear ```lr_n``` for a write operation and ```ce_n``` for a read operation.
 Then pulse the clock to run signals.

 The CocoTB testbenches located in the _test.py_ file, test various scenarios for the module.
-First, it tests a write operation to each address in the module followed by a read operation, to ensure correct behaviour.
-The script then iterates over each address setting ```ui_in```, ```lr_n``` and clearing ```ce_n``` for Read Mode while enabling RAM output.
-The recevied value from the read, located in ```uio_out``` is compared to the expected byte from that address.
-If there are any mismatches, an assertion error is raised, spcifying the faulty address and value.
+First, it tests a write operation to each address in the module followed by a read operation at each address, to ensure correct behaviour.
+The script then sets ```ui_in```, ```lr_n``` high and clears ```ce_n``` to setup for a Read with RAM output enabled.
+It then iterates over and reads from each address, comparing the recevied value (```uio_out```), to the expected byte from that address.
+If there are any mismatches, an assertion error is raised, specifying the faulty address and value.

 ## External hardware